clinicedc/edc-appointment/README.md

 A model mixin for the model that triggers the creation of appointments.
 This is typically an enrollment model.

+Adds the model field `facility`.
+The value is used to link to the correct facility in `app_config`.

 ### Customizing appointment scheduling by `Facility`

 Appointment scheduling can be customized per `facility` or clinic: